 It is recommended to provide saiga with a grassy area for grazing as would be natural, which is however mostly possible in much larger enclosures than the one in Cologne.
 As saiga are a steppe species, and need open landscapes, they do not require trees or dense vegetation.

 Flat open spaces - as in the wild - are best to house saiga antelopes.
-A slight elevation in the middle can be assumed to give them more feeling of security by providing a good view over the whole enclosure, and may also serve as an internal visual barrier useful in enclosures where males are left in for long periods or the whole year.
+A slight elevation in the middle may serve as an internal visual barrier (RAMSAY, 1992) useful in enclosures where males are left in for long periods or the whole year.
 Steep hillsides are not ideal for saiga, although they have been kept in the past on more gently sloping terrain e.g. in Oklahoma City and in Los Angeles.
 A slight incline also has the benefit that excess water will flow off the enclosure's surface.